 5. Time is money

 We’ve all heard the saying ‘time is money’ (which, fact fans, originated in an essay by Benjamin Franklin).
 This saying means that wasting time is also wasting money.
-So, if you take into consideration all the time you spent travelling, your average working day could shrink from 10 hours to 7 hours, leaving you with a much healthier hourly rate.
+So, if you take into consideration all the time you spent travelling, your average working day could shrink from 10 hours to 7 hours, leaving you with a much healthier hourly rate and work/life balance.

 As you can see from the above, working from home can save you a great deal of money.
 It’s like getting a pay rise without any awkward conversations with your boss.